 Fergie commented on the post: “I am so touched by this and in awe of you.
 I hope this inspires young people to own their scars and life’s journey as you have so beautifully done.”

 Just days before this, Princess Eugenie had shared photos from her 2018 wedding day, with her scoliosis scar on full display.
-“I just wanted to share my scar and encourage anyone out there who’s gone through something similar to share theirs with me,” she wrote on Instagram.
+“I just wanted to share my scar and encourage anyone out there who’s gone through something similar to share theirs with me,” she wrote on Instagram at the time.

-She ended the post: “To all of you who have just received the diagnosis, to those wearing braces, to those recovering from an operation and for those who have lived with a scar for years .”
+She ended the post: “To all of you who have just received the diagnosis, to those wearing braces, to those recovering from an operation, and to those who have lived with a scar for years .”

-“Because of your courage I showed my scar for the first time with a low back dress at a wedding.
-My mum cried when she saw how beautiful you looked in your dress 💚,” one commenter penned.
+“Because of your courage, I showed my scar for the first time with a low back dress at a wedding.
+My mum cried when she saw how beautiful you looked in your dress 💚,” one commenter penned at the time.

 “I cried when I saw your dress & why you chose to wear it.
 Thank you for being a voice to those with scoliosis.
 Scars are beautiful & tell a story,” a second added.